-- Review with this Exposure Control Plan in its entirety. - Ensure the proper hierarchy of controls are used when carrying out tasks. - Provide a copy of your fit test record to your supervisor. - Ask your supervisor if you have any questions related to the appropriate use of safety controls. - Never perform a task for which a safety control is required but not available. - Always use required safety controls correctly. - Never use any safety controls that are defective or damaged. - Participate in and document training received for safety controls (i.e. biological safety cabinets / respirators etc.). - Always have available a current record of up-to-date respiratory fit test. - Never perform tasks requiring respiratory protection when a successful fit test has not been achieved within the past one year.
+- Never perform a task for which a safety control is required but not available. - Always use required safety controls correctly. - Never use any safety controls that are defective or damaged. - Participate in training on safe work procedures, risk and hazard identification and safety controls (i.e. biological safety cabinets, respirators, etc.). - Always have a current record of up-to-date respiratory fit test available. - Never perform tasks requiring respiratory protection when a successful fit test has not been achieved within the past one year. - Complete OPH's annual Laboratory Animal Allergen Questionnaire.